Kosovo Serbs: Socialist Yugoslavia

-The Province of Kosovo was formed in 1946 as an Socialist Autonomous Province of Kosovo with limited self-government and in order to give an institutionalized framework protection for Albanian ethnic majority, which was part of the People's Republic of Serbia which in turn was the constituent republic of the Federal People's Republic of Yugoslavia under the leadership of the former Partisan leader, Josip Broz Tito, with limited self-government.
-After consitutional changes in 1963 (country's name changed to the Socialist Federal Republic of Yugoslavia and Serbia's to the Socialist Republic of Serbia), the now-termed Autonomous Region of Kosovo and Metohija's status was equalized with that of Vojvodina; further constitutional amendments in 1968 elevated the autonomous provinces to constitutional elements of the federation while the term socialist was added and the term Metohija was removed from Kosovo.
+The Province of Kosovo was formed in 1946 as a Socialist Autonomous Province of Kosovo with limited self-government and in order to give an institutionalized framework protection for Albanian ethnic majority, which was part of the People's Republic of Serbia which in turn was the constituent republic of the Federal People's Republic of Yugoslavia under the leadership of the former Partisan leader, Josip Broz Tito, with limited self-government.
+After constitutional changes in 1963 (country's name changed to the Socialist Federal Republic of Yugoslavia and Serbia's to the Socialist Republic of Serbia), the now-termed Autonomous Region of Kosovo and Metohija's status was equalized with that of Vojvodina; further constitutional amendments in 1968 elevated the autonomous provinces to constitutional elements of the federation while the term socialist was added and the term Metohija was removed from Kosovo.
 The 1974 Yugoslav constitution, the Socialist Autonomous Province of Kosovo received higher powers, allowing it to have its own administration, assembly, and judiciary.
 It also received membership in the collective presidency and the federal parliament, in which it held veto power, though remaining part of the Socialist Republic of Serbia.

-In the 1970s, an Albanian nationalist movement pursued for elevation of the Kosovo status as the constitutent republic within the federation, while the most extreme elements aimed for independence and subsequent unification with People's Socialist Republic of Albania.
+In the 1970s, an Albanian nationalist movement pursued for elevation of the Kosovo status as the constituent republic within the federation, while the most extreme elements aimed for independence and subsequent unification with People's Socialist Republic of Albania.
 Tito's government dealt with the situation swiftly, but only gave it a temporary solution.
 In 1981, Albanian students organized protests demanding more autonomy for Kosovo.
 During this period, the ethnic balance of Kosovo witnessed disproportional increase as the number of Albanians rose dramatically due to higher birth rates.
 Serbs share in total population of Kosovo went down to 10% at the same time.

 During this period, Slobodan Milošević began his rise to power in Serbia.
 One of the events that contributed to Milošević's rise of power was the Gazimestan speech, delivered in front of 1,000,000 Serbs at the central celebration marking the 600th anniversary of the Battle of Kosovo, held at Gazimestan on 28 June 1989.
 Soon afterwards, as approved by the national Assembly of Serbia, the autonomy of Kosovo was revoked back to the pre-1974 Yugoslav constitution status.